freqtrade/freqtrade/docs/strategy-customization.md

 ```

 !!!
 Warning
-    The order book is not part of the historic data which means backtesting and hyperopt will not work if this
-    method is used.
+    The order book is not part of the historic data which means backtesting and hyperopt will not work correctly if this method is used.

-#### *ticker(pair)*
+### *ticker(pair)*

 ``` python
 if self.dp: